 It is recognized that R&D to support the development and testing of separations and online monitoring technologies to achieve CURIE's goals may necessitate access to research resources (e.g., materials, facilities, software, computing resources, subject matter experts).
 These types of facilities include items such as, but not limited to, actinide isotopes and other radioactive materials; licenses and processes to support material handling, storage, and disposal; hot-cells and gloveboxes; and high-performance or field-specific computing codes and facilities.
 Applicants without existing access to such research resources are encouraged to establish teaming relationships with commercial entities, national laboratories, universities, etc., that do possess such research resources to successfully complete their proposed R&D activities.
 Applicants without access to such research resources or teaming relationships will not be disqualified, nor will they be deemed nonresponsive at the Concept Paper stage for that reason alone.
-However, applicants at the later Full Application stage will need to be able to demonstrate that they have access to the research resources and teaming relationships for separations and monitoring testing with actual UNF will be evaluated during the performance period of the CURIE program and are not a significant evaluation criterion during the Concept Paper and Full Application stages.
-Additional information regarding research resources and teaming relationships can be found in Section I.G of the FOA.
+However, applicants at the later Full Application stage will need to be able to demonstrate that they have access to the research resources needed to successfully complete R&D activities proposed in their Full Applications.
+The resources and teaming relationships for separations and monitoring testing with actual UNF will be evaluated during the performance period of the CURIE program and are not a significant evaluation criterion during the Concept Paper and Full Application stages.
+Additional information regarding research resources and teaming relationships can be found in Section I.F of the FOA.